Data structures and algorithms

 Supplementary material

 Data structures is a subject that is taught in a similar way all over the world.
 This means that there are loads of books about data structures and algorithms.
-Most of them are ok and present roughly the same material as we do in this course.
+Most of them are okay and present roughly the same material as we do in this course.
 If you get your hands on a second-hand course book, it’s probably good enough.
 But be prepared that there might be differences both in how they are organised and what content is included.

 We recommend Algorithms (2014) by Robert Sedgewick and Kevin Wayne as supplemental reading, because they have better explanations of the data structures and algorithms.
 And lots of examples and exercises.
 It’s enough to only read part 1, which is a very affordable e-book.